Jebel Akhdar (Oman)

-Description
+The highest peak in the Jebel Akhdar Mountains is Jebel Shams, which with its elevation of 3,018 m is also the highest peak in the Hajar range and in Oman.

+Jebel Shams also has a second summit (the South Summit), which is publicly accessible for trekking via the W4 Trail.
+The elevation of the second south summit is 2,997 m.

+Geology and geography

 This mostly limestone mountain is one of the highest points in Oman and eastern Arabia.
-Jebel Akhdar lies at the central section of Al Hajar range, located around 150 km from Muscat and accessible only by four-wheel drive.
+Jebel Akhdar lies at the central section of the Hajar range, located around 150 km from Muscat and accessible only by four-wheel drive.
 The range is mostly desert, but at higher altitudes receives around 300 mm of precipitation annually — moist enough to allow the growth of shrubs and trees and support agriculture.
 It is this that gives the mountains their "green" name.